 We understand that working from home can be difficult for so many reasons.
 If you share your space with roommates, a partner, or kids, the situation can get even more complicated.
 For this reason, it’s important to manage expectations during this uncertain time.
 If you need to start work later, finish up earlier, or take more breaks during the day to be able to handle other duties, let your team know and manage your client’s expectations accordingly.

 It’s important to have a discussion with all parties involved.
-Set expectations of everything that you can accomplish within the new environment and discuss how tasks will get done.
+Insurance agencies working remotely need to set expectations within the new environment and discuss how tasks will get done.
 This should be an ongoing conversation.
 Establish regular communication, be transparent, and honest.
 Going remote is a new experience for most, but planning clear deliverables, listing them, and setting realistic deadlines will ensure you, your team, and your clients are on the same page.